VersusCenter

 Coffee

-A natural beverage made from roasted coffee beans, containing caffeine as its primary active ingredient.
-Widely available and consumed daily by millions for sustained energy and mental focus.
+A brewed beverage made from roasted coffee beans containing naturally occurring caffeine.
+Widely consumed globally for energy and mental alertness.

 Pros